 Bangkok has since been popularised for this and you may even remember it as one of the debaucherous locations in the Hangover sequel.

-Despite this reputation, Bangkok is a thriving city and is one of Asia’s most vital tourist, financial and commercial centres.
+Despite this reputation, Bangkok is a thriving city and is one of the most vital tourist, financial, and commercial centres in Southeast Asia.

 READ MORE: Check out our dedicated things to do in Bangkok post!